 Wash by resuspending in 1 mL FACS buffer.
 Centrifuge at 400 × g for 5 min.

 Resuspend pellet in recommended flow cytometry sample volume of FACS buffer (300 µL) and transfer to labelled flow cytometry tube for flow analysis.

+NOTE: FACS analysis to characterize the expression of MEFSK4 antigen on isolated fibroblasts is described in step 3.3.

 Fibroblast Purity Analysis: Immunofluorescence (IF) (Figure 3A.)

-Seed and culture primary fibroblast (P0-P1) on coverslips until 80% confluent.
-Or concentrate sorted CD45+ and CD31+ cells on a coverslip by cytospin, a method used to deposit cells directly and evenly onto a coverslip.
+Seed 30,000 primary fibroblasts (P0-P1) per well on coverslips placed in a 24 well plate and culture until 80% confluent.
+Or concentrate sorted CD45+ and CD31+ cells (30,000 cells per well) on a coverslip by cytospin at 400 × g, a method used to deposit cells directly and evenly onto a coverslip in a 24 well plate.

 Fix cells with cold acetone for 15 min.
 Wash three times with PBS.

-Boil slides in citrate buffer (pH 6) for heat-mediate antigen retrieval.

 Block slides in 10% goat serum.
-Incubate slides with primary antibodies overnight (Table 3.).
+Incubate slides with primary antibodies overnight (Table 2).